 Fresh grass Check can be carried out for various reasons.
-In addition to your own visual assessment of the grass in the meadow, you will also benefit from knowing the specific nutritional value of the fresh grass.
+In addition to your own visual assessment of the grass in the field, you will also benefit from knowing the specific nutritional value of the fresh grass.

 The Fresh grass Check is necessary to help you: